-Financial derivatives classified as hedging instruments assessed at fair market value through the profit and loss account
+Financial derivatives at fair market value through the profit and loss account

 Financial derivatives are booked at fair value with value changes through the profit and loss account, and recognised in the balance sheet at the gross amount per contract as assets or liabilities, respectively.
 Financial derivatives used as hedging instruments for managing interest risk are included in this category.